ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-fido-passkey.md

 we deal with a key pair consisting of a private key, which must remain private and undisclosed, and a public key, which can be shared openly.

 Through asymmetric encryption, a message encrypted with the public key can only be deciphered by the possessor of the private key.
-Conversely, if a message is encrypted with the private key, it can be read using the public key (signature).
+Conversely, if a message is encrypted with the private key, it can be decrypted using the public key.
+This method is used in signatures, to validate the identity of the sender of the information.

 So, how is this technology employed in FIDO?
 During registration, your device generates a unique passkey, which contains a public key and a private key.
 The public key is stored on the service provider's server, while the private key remains securely on your device (smartphone, tablet, or a dedicated FIDO security key).